pattonsgirl/CEG2410/Projects/Project3-Identity/README.md

 Document how to delegate control of an OU to a group, which OUs they now delegate, and what permissions they were given (and why you think the scope is appropriate)

-- Resources
+**Resources**
 - https://theitbros.com/active-directory-organizational-unit-ou/

 ## Submission

-In the Pilot Dropbox, paste the URL to your submission
+In the Pilot Dropbox, paste the URL to your folder
-  - URL should look like: https://github.com/WSU-kduncan/ceg2410-YOURGITHUBUSERNAME/blob/main/Windows
+- URL should look like: https://github.com/WSU-kduncan/ceg2410s24-YOURGITHUBUSERNAME/blob/main/AD

 Contents should include:
 - `README.md`
-- csv file(s) (for EC)
+- csv file(s)
-- PowerShell script(s) (for EC)
+- PowerShell script(s)